You are using an outdated browser. Please upgrade your browser to improve your experience.

 We are proud to serve our community.
 As a longstanding optometrist group in Maple Ridge with over 60 years serving your eye care needs, we understand the importance of giving back to those who have supported us.
 Here are some of the initiatives we supported in the last year.

 Our optometry group has supported Ridge Meadows Hospital Foundation with their fundraising gala as far back as 2005.
-This year, our clinic donated Maui Jim sunglasses for the silent auction and added $2,400 more through our ticket and auction purchases.
-An impressive $238,000 was raised for priority needs at Ridge Meadows Hospital and we proudly consider this year a resounding success.
+This year, our clinic donated a pair of Tom Ford frames for the silent auction and added over $3,000 more through our ticket and auction purchases.
+An impressive $240,000 was raised for priority needs at Ridge Meadows Hospital and we proudly consider this year a resounding success.

 We have deep appreciation for the hard-working volunteers, Board of Directors and executive of the Hospital Foundation who work hard year-round to ensure that our healthcare providers have the very best tools.